samadii/OCRBot/README.md

 3. Use it to install Tesseract, Then Go to [this line](https://github.com/samadii/OCRBot/blob/main/bot.py#L10) and fill the inverted commas with the PATH where Tesseract is installed.

-4. Replace [this PATH](https://github.com/samadii/OCRBot/blob/main/bot.py#L55) with the correct one of the bellow paths :
+4. Replace [this PATH](https://github.com/samadii/OCRBot/blob/main/bot.py#L55) with the compatible one of the bellow paths :
    ```
    /usr/local/share/tessdata/
    ```